awslabs/data-on-eks/website/docs/gen-ai/inference/Llama2.md

 ### **Which Llama-2 model size should I use?**
 The best Llama-2 model size for you will depend on your specific needs. and it may not always be the largest model for achieving the highest performance.
 It's advisable to evaluate your needs and consider factors such as computational resources, response time, and cost-efficiency when selecting the appropriate Llama-2 model size.
 The decision should be based on a comprehensive assessment of your application's goals and constraints.

-## Inference on AWS Neuron Instances: Unlocking the Full Potential of Llama-2
+## Inference on Trn1/Inf2 Instances: Unlocking the Full Potential of Llama-2
 **Llama-2** can be deployed on a variety of hardware platforms, each with its own set of advantages.
-However, when it comes to maximizing the efficiency, scalability, and cost-effectiveness of Llama-2, [AWS Neuron instances](https://aws.amazon.com/ec2/instance-types/inf2/) shine as the optimal choice.
+However, when it comes to maximizing the efficiency, scalability, and cost-effectiveness of Llama-2, [AWS Trn1/Inf2 instances](https://aws.amazon.com/ec2/instance-types/inf2/) shine as the optimal choice.

 **Scalability and Availability**
 One of the key challenges in deploying large language models (`LLMs`) like Llama-2 is the scalability and availability of suitable hardware.
 Traditional `GPU` instances often face scarcity due to high demand, making it challenging to provision and scale resources effectively.
-In contrast, AWS Neuron instances, such as `trn1.32xlarge`, `trn1n.32xlarge`, `inf2.24xlarge` and `inf2.48xlarge`, are tailor-made for LLM workloads.
+In contrast, `Trn1/Inf2` instances, such as `trn1.32xlarge`, `trn1n.32xlarge`, `inf2.24xlarge` and `inf2.48xlarge`, are purpose built for high-performance deep learning (DL) training and inference of generative AI models, including LLMs.
 They offer both scalability and availability, ensuring that you can deploy and scale your `Llama-2` models as needed, without resource bottlenecks or delays.

 **Cost Optimization:**
 Running LLMs on traditional GPU instances can be cost-prohibitive, especially given the scarcity of GPUs and their competitive pricing.
-AWS Neuron instances provide a cost-effective alternative.
-By offering dedicated hardware optimized for AI and machine learning tasks, Neuron instances allow you to achieve top-notch performance at a fraction of the cost.
+**Trn1/Inf2** instances provide a cost-effective alternative.
+By offering dedicated hardware optimized for AI and machine learning tasks, Trn1/Inf2 instances allow you to achieve top-notch performance at a fraction of the cost.
 This cost optimization enables you to allocate your budget efficiently, making LLM deployment accessible and sustainable.

 **Performance Boost**
 While Llama-2 can achieve high-performance inference on GPUs, Neuron accelerators take performance to the next level.
 Neuron accelerators are purpose-built for machine learning workloads, providing hardware acceleration that significantly enhances Llama-2's inference speeds.
-This translates to faster response times and improved user experiences when deploying Llama-2 on Neuron instances.
+This translates to faster response times and improved user experiences when deploying Llama-2 on Trn1/Inf2 instances.

 ### Model Specification
 The table provides information about the different sizes of Llama-2 models, their weights, and the hardware requirements for deploying them.
 This information can be used to design the infrastructure required to deploy any size of Llama-2 model.
 For example, if you want to deploy the `Llama-2-13b-chat` model, you will need to use an instance type with at least `26 GB` of total accelerator memory.